Text by CLOT Magazine

-When the pandemic hit, we needed to rapidly reimagine our behaviours, routines and interactions.
+When the pandemic hit, we needed to reimagine our behaviours, routines and interactions rapidly.
 Now, after a year into the pandemic, those changes, which were so abrupt at first, have almost become a whole new normal.
 Synchronicities explore the idea that we may never return to a “normal,” and instead, must find ways of navigating our fragile human existence.
 Who do we need to rely on?
 How are we to think beyond human-centred reality?
 What has the last year taught us about interdependence?

 Terra0 presents a prototype for an autonomous forest, a piece of land that digitally allows for its organization to be decentralized and non-human at its core.
-Artifacts from the forest prototype are featured in the exhibition.
+Artefacts from the forest prototype are featured in the exhibition.
 These objects blur the lines between physical and digital realities and ask us to question how technology always reflects the intentions of the humans who have created it.

 Helene Peters & Mariano Managò explore the idea of mass-produced living spaces by creating a nesting stone for smaller animals, such as birds or insects, on a human scale.
 What are the spatial qualities of the habitats as humans design for other species?
 Synchronicities asks us to reflect on our position in a more-than-human society by centring non-human narratives.